aitkazbi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 10.Write a script that sets the mode of the file hello the same as olleh’s mo   de.
 - 11.Create a script that adds execute permission to all subdirectories of the   current directory for the owner, the group owner and all other users.
 - 12.a script that creates a directory called my\_dir with permissions 751 in the working directory.
+- 13.a script that changes the group owner to school for the file hello.